CALL US

 Sea Freight

-Exporting products by sea usually involves packing items within a sea container.
+Exporting products by sea usually involves packing items within a sea container, and as such sea containers are a well-known and almost universal sea freight packaging solution.

 Sea containers are made to global standards and can be transported by both road and sea.
 Road haulage trailers can be specified for containers to be easily attached whilst handling equipment at docks and ports and on specialised container ships is likewise designed to make handling and loading as efficient as possible.